 This Agreement may be reproduced in any number of original counterparts.
-Each party need sign only one counterpart and when the signature pages are all assembled with one original counterpart, that compilation constitutes a fully executed and effective agreement among all the Participating Jurisdictions.
+Each party need sign only

+Jurisdictions.

 17.0 NOTICES

 Any notice provided for or concerning this Agreement shall be in writing and shall be deemed given when delivered personally or when sent by certified or registered mail to the following persons: